 Eureka Math is the 6th Grade mathematics curriculum.
 Students who receive specially designed math instruction will receive a combination of Eureka curriculum and targeted skills instruction in order to meet IEP goals and WOCSD learning standards.

 Click here for a visual math dictionary

 Executive Function (EF) skills

 Organizing and planning, starting and completing work, time management, and regulating emotions can be especially challenging for some students.

-The same Chromebook that was assigned to students in 5th grade has followed them to 6th.
-Logins and passwords are the same.
-To support learning as a focus, teachers are able to virtually monitor a student's Chromebook activity. iPads are available in the Resource Room for skills reinforcement, IEP goal work, and accommodations.
+The Chromebook assigned to students in 5th grade has followed them to 6th.
+Logins and passwords are also the same.
+To support learning as a focus, teachers are able to virtually monitor students' Chromebook activity. iPads are available in the Resource Room for skills reinforcement, IEP goal work, and accommodations.